-5.2 Article 2(1) defines terms used in the remainder of the draft DCO.
+6.2 Article 2(1) defines terms used in the remainder of the draft DCO.

-1 See paragraph 5(ii) Guidance of associated development.
-Applications for Major Infrastructure Projects April 2013.
+&lt;sup>1 See paragraph 5(ii) Guidance of associated development.
+Applications for Major Infrastructure Projects April 2013

-- 5.3 The Applicant is a wholly owned subsidiary of Sirius Minerals Plc which is a company listed on the Alternative Investment Market ("AIM") of the London Stock Exchange.
+- 6.3 The Applicant is a wholly owned subsidiary of Sirius Minerals Plc which is a company listed on the Alternative Investment Market ("AIM") of the London Stock Exchange.
 Both the Applicant and Sirius Minerals Plc are defined as the undertaker.
-Since the application is for a bespoke, dedicated, facility it is not considered necessary or appropriate to extend the definition to include any other person who would otherwise have the benefit of the Order in accordance with section 156 of the 2008 Act. - 5.4 New definitions have been added/amended in the second draft DCO to correlate with the amended drafting of the DCO.
-In particular: - i. the wording within the definition of materials handling facility has been updated now that the planning permission relating to that facility has been granted; - ii. the reference to the access and rights of way plans has been deleted since it is not used; - a definition of commence has been added arising out of discussions with the MMO and the Examining Authority's First Questions; - iv. the alternative conveyor routes have been defined for the purpose of Article 24; - v. reference to the governance tracker has been added; - vi. following discussions with the MMO the definition of "maintain" has been amended; - vii. phase 1 and phase 2 have been more fully defined; and - viii. constructability notes have been added for the purposes of the protective provisions. - 5.5 Article 2(2) expands the definition of rights over land. - 5.6 Article 2(3) defines measurements as approximate and an additional 2(6) has been added following discussions with the MMO to clarify the flexibility afforded by the word "approximate" and confirm that the use of that term cannot lead to authorisation of development which is outside the scope of that which has been assessed. - 5.7 Article 2(4) explains that any references to numbered works and requirements are to those works or requirements with the same number in Schedules 1 and 2 respectively. - 5.8 Article 2(5) confirms that all measurements referred to in the Book of Reference are approximate.
+Since the application is for a bespoke, dedicated, facility it is not considered necessary or appropriate to extend the definition to include any other person who would otherwise have the benefit of the Order in accordance with section 156 of the 2008 Act. - New definitions have been added/amended in the third:second draft DCO submitted on Deadline 4 (Document 4.1C).
+They are self-explanatory and are mostly in response to the Examining Authority's Second Questions. to-correlate-with-the-amended drafting-of-the-DCO.
+In particular: In addition, an amended definition of "pipeline corridor" has been added by reference to plans showing that corridor to assist with the drafting of protective provisions for assets within that corridor. - the wording within the definition of materials handling facility has been updated now that the planning permission relating to that facility has been granted; - ii the reference to the access and rights of way plans has been deleted since it is not used; - iii a definition of commence has been added arising out of discussions with the MMO and the Examining Authority's First Questions; - iv the alternative conveyor routes have been defined for the purpose of Article 24; - v reference to the governance tracker has been added; - vi following discussions with the MMO the definition of "maintain" has been amended; - vii phase 1 and phase 2 have been more fully defined; and - viii constructability notes have been added for the purposes of the protective provisions. - 6.5 Article 2(2) expands the definition of rights over land. - Article 2(3) defines measurements as approximate and an additional 2(6) has been added following discussions with the MMO to clarify the flexibility afforded by the word "approximate" and confirms that the use of that term cannot lead to authorisation of development which is outside the scope of that which has been assessed. - 6.7 Article 2(4) explains that any references to numbered works and requirements are to those works or requirements with the same number in Schedules 1 and 2 respectively.

+6.8 Article 2(5) confirms that all measurements referred to in the Book of Reference are approximate.

-6. Part 2 - Principal powers
+7. Part 2 - Principal powers